openstack/monasca-api/docs/monasca-api-spec.md

 None.

 #### Query Parameters
 * tenant_id (string, optional, restricted) - Tenant ID to create metrics on behalf of.
 This parameter can be used to submit metrics from one tenant, to another.
 Normally, this parameter is used when the Agent is being run as an operational monitoring tenant, such as monitoring OpenStack infrastructure, and needs to submit metrics for an OpenStack resource, such as a VM, but those metrics need to be accessible to the tenant that owns the resource.
-Usage of this query parameter requires the `monitoring-delegate` role.
+Usage of this query parameter is restricted to users with the `monitoring-delegate` role.

 #### Request Body
 Consists of a single metric object or an array of metric objects.
 A metric has the following properties: